Glue42/docs/docs/glue42-concepts/02_application-management/03_net/app-management-net.md

 ### Runtime Configuration

-When using a bootstrapper, it is mandatory to specify its name in the `InitializeOptions` object during the [initialization](../../../getting-started/how-to/glue42-enable-your-app/net/index.html) of Glue42 in your bootstrapped app.
+It is mandatory to specify the name of the bootstrapper in the `InitializeOptions` object during the [initialization](../../../getting-started/how-to/glue42-enable-your-app/net/index.html) of Glue42 in your bootstrapped app, irrespective of whether you have created an [application configuration](../../../developers/configuration/application/index.html#application_configuration-exe) for it.
+This is necessary, because when a Glue42 enabled .NET app announces itself to [**Glue42 Enterprise**](https://glue42.com/enterprise/), it overwrites the configuration settings specified in its configuration file.

 The following example demonstrates how to instruct [**Glue42 Enterprise**](https://glue42.com/enterprise/) to:

 - prevent closing the bootstrapped app on shutdown;
 - prevent passing previously saved by [**Glue42 Enterprise**](https://glue42.com/enterprise/) startup arguments to the bootstrapped app on restore;